Are you looking for reasonable mortgage interest rates?

 Inflation has been known to impact an economy and, therefore, can directly influence a mortgage payment.
 As inflation rises, so do interest rates.
 This is where the Federal Government comes in to play, providing stability and resetting the economic system.

 Supply and Demand

-As demand for money and credit goes up, interest rates also rise.
+As demand for money and credit goes up, the interest rate also rises.
 On the other hand, as demand decreases, it will cause interest rates to drop.
 Therefore, it may not be easy to find an affordable interest rate if lenders are seeing a high demand for credit.
 Be on the lookout for these signs regarding supply and demand as you search for manageable interest rates.